 I have a horrible confession.
 Ever since I decided to quit my job and work from home, I have been a victim of the never-take-off-my-yoga-pants illness.
-Yes it’s true, while Andrew gets dressed like a proper individual, the first thing I do in the morning is slide into these beauties, and twist my hair into a top knot.
+Yes it’s true, the first thing I do in the morning is slide into these beauties, and twist my hair into a top knot.
 I often remain like that all day and night long.
 Eeek.
 Terrible.
 Guilt.
 Shame.
 Comfort.
 Stretchy.
 Love. ♡

 Alright, confessing that to you made me feel like a guilty cookie maker, and I had to stop writing and go put on skinny jeans and my favourite strawberry printed converses, so I too could feel like a proper work attired individual… Really, this is what I used to wear to my office job as art director, soooo professional.
 Regardless if you are addicted to yoga pants, if you prefer jeans, or if you are one of those really impressive people who wear suits, I think we can all agree on one thing.
 Cookies!

 Classic shortbreads are one of my favourite cookies.
 It’s like the ultimate grandma cookie, and let me tell you, those grandmas knew what they were doing.
 So simple, so buttery, fall-apart, melt in your mouth goodness.
 Not only that, but it only takes 4 ingredients to make these bad boys!

 If you are new to using vanilla beans, don’t you worry, it’s super simple.
 These days you can find them in almost any grocery store next to the vanilla extract.
 They are usually sold in long tubes, or in little boxes (usually containing a long tube).
 They can be a tad pricey, so if you ever see them on sale, grab ’em!
 They smell and taste amazing, and they leave the signature little black specks that scream vanilla flavour.